 If you're a pre-approved bidder: The bidding process will proceed as usual.

-If you're not one of the pre-approved bidders: If you bid, you'll get a notice that the item is restricted, and you will not be allowed to bid on the item.
+If you're not a pre-approved bidder: If you bid, you'll get a notice that the item is restricted, and you will not be allowed to bid on the item.
 If you're interested in the item, contact the seller to ask to be added to the pre-approved bidders list.

 Sellers can make their listings unavailable to certain bidders based on certain criteria, such as whether or not they have a PayPal account, their country of registration, or their buying history on eBay.

-If you're blocked from a listing and want to discuss the situation with the seller, click the seller's user ID or the Ask a question
+If you're blocked from a listing and want to discuss the situation with the seller, click the seller's username or the Ask a question

 link on the listing page.
 Learn about managing bidders and buyers from a seller's point of view.